 What Homeowners Must Know About Remodeling And The Law

 Planning to remodel your home?
 Great idea and good luck to you!
 Think you can do whatever you want to your house?
 Not so fast, my friend.
-Home remodeling is governed by your local laws.
+Home remodeling is governed by your local laws, so that simple bathroom remodel you were thinking about may be more complicated than you thought.
 Fall afoul of them and you’ll be in big trouble.
 (Worst-case scenario: Someone might get hurt on your property.
 Really bad scenario: You might be forced to tear out the renovation work you’ve just done and paid for.)
 Make sure you do your homework and know the legalities before your contractor gets to work.

 Zoning and Restrictions